-- 4. Enter the file name of the new BIOS. - 5.
-The question: "Do you want to save file?" is displayed.
+4. The question: "Save Existing BIOS?" is displayed.

-Key in "N" if there is no need to save the existing BIOS content..
+Key in "N" if there is no need to save the existing BIOS content...
 Key in "Y" if a backup copy of the existing BIOS is needed.
 (A file name has to be assigned to the existing BIOS binary file.)